Skip to content

 Attributes (dicts keyed by quantity string):

-• mc - Monte Carlo tally value (per source particle).
+• mc - Monte Carlo tally value (per source particle until scaled).

 • mc_std_dev - Monte Carlo standard deviation.